 Step 3- Allow the wood to dry

 When you have placed the wood pieces securely into the oven, let them dry for about 50 to 60 minutes.
+Depending on how wet or moistened the wood is, it can take anywhere from 30-60 minutes to dry.

 Larger pieces of wood can take more time to dry than smaller pieces in a microwave.
+So, make sure that you keep checking the wood every 10 minutes interval.

 Step 4- Check the wood for moisture

 You can tell if your wood is dried by inspecting the wood for color and weight change.
+The dried wood should become lighter in color and lesser in weight (due to removed moisture/water).

+If you want to get a bit more technical (and accurate), grab a moisture meter.
+It’ll tell you exactly how wet your wood was and how dry it has become after keeping it in the oven.
 If your wood still shows some signs of moisture, put it back in the oven for some more time and repeat the drying process.

 Step 5- Allow the wood to cool and get dried

 After you have baked the wood and are satisfied with its moisture content, remove the pieces from the oven using oven mitts.
+Place them securely in a dry space to cool down – making sure there are no chances of hot wood catching fire.

+After the wood slices have completely cooled down, you can again check for the moisture content to repeat the process if required.
 Ensure you do not bake or dry wood slices too much in the gas oven, or else they will show signs of cracking or contraction.

 Safety Precautions to Take When Drying Wood in an Oven

-- Test the wood drying process with a few sample pieces first
+- Test the wood drying process with a few sample pieces first.

-- Always use oven mittens when removing the wood from the oven to prevent accidental burning
+- Always use oven mittens when removing the wood from the oven to prevent accidental burning.

-- If you notice any smoke during the task, switch off your oven immediately to check what and why it has precisely happened
+- If you notice any smoke during the task, switch off your oven immediately to check what and why it has precisely happened.

-- If there are any flames emitted, immediately use a fire extinguisher before it gets severe and out of control
+- If there are any flames emitted, immediately use a fire extinguisher before it gets severe and out of control.

 Above all, if you need to heat or dry a very large quantity of wood for firewood, carpentry tasks, or wood carving, seeking out the help of an industrial kiln is a better option.

 After getting baked and dried, make sure you store the wood right for use in the future.
+If not stored well, it may again attract more moisture.

 If you need to successfully dry the wood discs and avoid the cracks from forming, you can use a salt paste or treat the wood cookie with a sealant and stabilizing solution.